Synthetics Test Settings

 Test settings are accessed in the following contexts:

-• Edit a test: To modify the settings of an existing test:
+• Edit a test: To modify the settings of an existing test, do one of the following to open the test's settings page:

 - In the Tests List on the Test Control Center page, click the Edit icon in the row of the test you’d like to modify; or

-- On the Tests Details Page of the test you’d like to modify, click the Edit Test button on the SubNav (see Edit a Test).
+- On the Test Details Page of the test you’d like to modify, click the Edit Test button on the SubNav (see Edit a Test).

-Note: If your organization's test credit balance (see About Test Credits) is below zero, a notification will appear to the right of the title on the main Test Control Center Page as well as on any Add Test Page or Test Settings Page.
-To add more credits, click the link in the notification (see Adding Test Credits).
+If your organization's test credits balance (see About Test Credits) is below zero, a notification will appear on the main Test Control Center Page as well as on any Add Test Page or Test Settings Page.
+(The position of the notification varies depending on the page.)
+To add more credits, click the Submit a Request button, which opens a version of the Contact Support popup (see Support Request).
+The popup will be populated with a request for a quote for additional credits (see Adding Test Credits).

 Add Test Page